Guillermo Navarro

+Guillermo Jorge Navarro Solares, AMC, ASC (born July 29, 1955) is a Mexican cinematographer and television director.

+He had been a frequent collaborator of Robert Rodriguez and Guillermo del Toro, with his work on Pan's Labyrinth earning him the Academy Award for Best Cinematography.

-Navarro's directing debut came with a 2012 music video for musician Mia Maestro titled "Blue Eyed Sailor", co-directed with media artist Juan Azulay, also featuring son Alvaro Navarro's cinematography.
-He has since directed episodes of series like Hannibal and Luke Cage, and was an executive producer on the National Geographic documentary series Hostile Planet, for which he earned his first Primetime Emmy nomination.
+After making directing debut with a music video for Mia Maestro titled "Blue Eyed Sailor", Navarro then shifted to a career as a TV director of series like Hannibal and Luke Cage, and was an executive producer on the National Geographic documentary series Hostile Planet, for which he earned his first Primetime Emmy nomination.

 Early life and education

-Navarro was born Guillermo Jorge Navarro Solares in 1955 in Mexico City.
+Navarro was born in 1955 in Mexico City.

 He began taking still photographs at age 13 when took a photography workshop in middle school, and built his own darkroom.
-He worked for several years as a freelance photographer, working on everything from album covers to fashion photography.
+He then worked for several years as a freelance photographer, working on everything from album covers to fashion photography.
 He attended the National Autonomous University of Mexico, where he graduated with a degree in Sociology.

 Career

 Navarro began working in the film industry when his sister, a producer, hired him as on-set still and continuity photographer for one of her films.
 The experience triggered an interest in cinematography, and he began working as a camera assistant.
 Rather than working his way up through the Mexican film industry the traditional way, he instead moved to Paris where he became the apprentice of cinematographer Ricardo Aronovich.
 He worked for around 10 years before shooting his first feature.